petere/plpydbapi/README.md

 ------------

 plpydbapi supports Python 2.6 and later, including Python 3.x, and requires PostgreSQL 9.1 or later.
+Using `cursor.description` requires PostgreSQL 9.2.

 Just install it like any setuptools-enabled Python module, for example